 We are constantly in need of volunteers for many of our programs.
 We will meet the volunteer where they feel most comfortable by accommodating their schedules and interests.
-See where your talents would be best served by exploring our volunteering opportunities below, or by contacting our Volunteer Coordinator at 770.387.1143.
+See where your talents would be best served by exploring our volunteering opportunities below.

 Flowering Branch Children’s Shelter

-- Provide a meal to our kids at Flowering Branch by preparing a meal in our kitchen, dropping off a meal, or providing the funds for a special meal out on the town.
+Provide a meal to our kids at Flowering Branch by dropping off a meal or providing the funds for a special meal out on the town.
 Be sure to sign up for a specific day and meal at advochild.org/meals.

 Become a Mentor

-- Volunteens are fun, positive teens who serve as friendly companions to our Flowering Branch residents.
-To become a Volunteen, you must be 15-18 years of age and in the process of obtaining a high school diploma or equivalent.
-You will be required to complete 30 hours of volunteer service at Flowering Branch Children’s Shelter as training.
-If you are interested in becoming a Volunteen, please contact our Residential Manager at Flowering Branch Children’s Shelter.
+VolunTeens are fun, positive teens who serve as friendly companions to our Flowering Branch residents.
+To become a VolunTeen, you must be between 15-18 years old and in the process of obtaining a high school diploma or equivalent.
+VolunTeens are responsible for providing their own source of transportation and must commit to approximately 10-12 volunteer hours each week.

 Become a Tutor